-Greater Victoria School District 61 would like to invite educators in BC to join in a shared conversation about engaging all learners in the middle years.
+Greater Victoria School District 61 and the Rural Education Advisory (UBC) invite educators in BC to join in a conversation about engaging all learners in the middle years.

 Leyton Schnellert, PhD